Craving pumpkin spice coffee drinks? Enter this easy-to-make skinny pumpkin spice latte, aka your fave PSL recipe!

 Make sure to buy canned pumpkin puree–not canned pumpkin pie mix, which contains added sugar.

-Once everything is ready, you can top your drink with a little light whipped cream.
+Once everything is ready, you can top your drink with a little light whipped cream and remaining spices.
 Because aerosol whipped topping is so airy, this adds just a little bit of calories.

 I have a strong sensitivity to cinnamon, so I didn’t use any cinnamon in this recipe.
 But you can absolutely add a sprinkling of it!